 IBS Triggers: Food

-IBS is ultimately caused because your food and drink irritates one/multiple organs within your gastro-intestinal tract: mainly your stomach, pancreas, large intestine, small intestine, and your backside.
+IBS is ultimately triggered because your food and drink irritates one/multiple organs within your gastro-intestinal tract: mainly your stomach, pancreas, large intestine, small intestine, and your backside.
 Many low-quality foods trigger IBS; avoiding these is a no-brainer.
 However, the challenge is that sometimes even healthy and foods can upset your digestive system.
 Remember that IBS trigger foods look different for each person, and that eliminating entire food groups may not be necessary for everyone.
 Start with these general tips:

 - Core foods: Eat lean meat, cooked vegetables, and fruit (but only after removing the skin)